- Search The Registry

 - My Account

 In 1950 Fuller temporarily retired from sculpting, to care for her ill husband and to recover from her own tuberculosis.
 But by the late 1950s she had returned, creating a bust of educator Charlotte Hawkins Brown and other notable Black women.
 In the 1960s, Fuller sculpted works that reflected her support of the American Civil Rights Movement.
-Meta Vaux Warrick Fuller reflected the spirit of a woman who created bold, dramatic work that took new chances in African American art.
+Vaux Warrick Fuller reflected the spirit of a woman who created bold, dramatic work that took new chances in African American art.

 The St. James Guide to Black Artist